therealgliz/blooket-hacks/README.md

 - This tool is actively being updated so nothing breaks.
 - Used by hundreds of thousands people.

 All of the hacks are sorted into the gamemode they can be used in.
-If you encounter a problem or a issue please [open a issue here](https://github.com/glixzzy/blooket-hack/issues).
+If you encounter a problem or a issue please [open a issue here](https://github.com/lol-jude/blooket-hacks/issues).

-If you are a programmer and want to make your own stuff for blooket make sure to check out the [blooket library](https://github.com/glixzzy/blooket-wrapper).

 ## Current Version

 Blooket Hack v4.2

-- **View all the changelogs [here](https://github.com/glixzzy/blooket-hack/blob/main/CHANGELOG.md).**

 # Usage